 Quote on quote his 'natural' position, this is the area most United fans probably expected to see John O'Shea when he stepped out onto the football pitch.
 A true Irishman in many respects, it wasn't necessarily about looking good or delivering the tricks for O'Shea, just ensuring the tasks set out for him were done as best as he could do.

-Despite what John O'Shea might say about jet lag and such, he is a big reason as to why Manchester United were able to sniff out the talent of a certain Cristiano Ronaldo before anyone else.
-Playing right back in a now infamous game against Ronaldo's Sporting Lisbon side, the Irishman was absolutely decimated by the speed, skill and trickery possessed by the Portuguese hotshot.
+Despite what John O'Shea might say about jet lag and such, he is a big reason why Manchester United was able to sniff out the talent of a certain Cristiano Ronaldo before anyone else.
+Playing right back in a now-infamous game against Ronaldo's Sporting Lisbon side, the Irishman was absolutely decimated by the speed, skill and trickery possessed by the Portuguese hotshot.

 Even though it was only a friendly game, Ronaldo's running of O'Shea led manager Sir Alex Ferguson to shout out to O'Shea: "Any chance of getting a bit closer to him, John?"